Table of Contents

 Data Deletion

 If you have any personal data stored on this website’s server as described above, such as name, email, or mailing address associated with your user or a customer account, you may contact me to request deletion of the data.
-Account deletion is irreversible.
+Account deletion is irreversible and may negatively impact your user experience.
 For contact information, see the “Contact Me” section below.

 Changes to My Privacy Policy